 Older adults can spend a significant amount of money out-of-pocket on necessary prescriptions.
 But there are different strategies and subsidies to help pay for medication.
 Visit NCOA’s Prescription Assistance for Caregivers page to review tips on help paying for your spouse’s medication.

 Unexpected medical bills are one of Americans’ greatest worries.
 But surprise medical billing can happen when an out-of-network provider gives your loved one care in an emergency or in a situation where you do not realize the provider is not in-network.
-AARP has created A Survival Guide to Surprise Medical Bills for caregivers who must take care of surprise billing for their loved ones.
+AARP has created A Survival Guide to Surprise Medical Bills (also available in Spanish) for caregivers who must take care of surprise billing for their loved ones.
 Review their tips and resources to deal with big health care bills.